mims-harvard/SPECTRA/SPECTRA_SD/PDBBind/README.md

 This directory contains the scripts to run SPECTRA on the PDBBind dataset.
 The PDBBind dataset was gathered from [Equibind](https://zenodo.org/records/6408497).
 The different scripts run different steps of SPECTRA.

-## Step 1: Defining molecular sequence properties
+## Step 1: Defining spectral properties

 `equibind_similarity_util.py`: This script provides the utilities to calculate whether two protein-ligand pairs are similar.
 Two pairs are similar if their sequences are more than 30% similar or ligands more than 99% similar.